wangyu-/UDPspeeder/README.md

 `-k` enables simple XOR encryption

 To run stably, pay attention to MTU.
+You can also try `--mode 0`,there will be no MTU problem in this mode.

 # Advanced Topic
 ### Full Options